minprog/datarepresentaties/onderwerpen/2 Representaties/lecture/index.md

     <textarea name="form[q6]" rows="8" required></textarea>

-7. Consider the childhood “flip book” below, each of whose pages has a slightly different drawing of a shape.
+7. Consider the childhood "flip book" below, each of whose pages has a slightly different drawing of a shape.

     ![Someone showing an animation in a flipbook](giphy.gif)

-    In what way is a childhood “flip book” like a digital video?
+    In what way is a childhood "flip book" like a digital video?

     <textarea name="form[q7]" rows="8" required></textarea>